Norwegian-Russian Scholarship Scheme

 Documentation of English language proficiency

-Category A: Applicants who are students at a university that UiB has an exchange agreement with can document their English proficiency by:
+Category A: Applicants who are active students at a university that UiB has an exchange agreement with can document their English proficiency by:

 - A confirmation from home university that the student has level B2 or higher in English.